Tanglewood Mall: Renovations (2005-2007)

 The mall began renovations and construction in 2005, a process that continued until 2007.
 According to mall marketing manager Rebecca Spaid, the mall was reconfigured to make space for several new tenants, as well as refreshing the appearance of the mall's interior and exterior.

 T. J. Maxx renovated the former Brendle's space and relocated in April.
 Home Goods Fused with T. J. Maxx in 2018.
 Nearby in-line space was also converted to two more junior anchors, one of which was Staples.
 The third "box", the only one that opened into the mall corridor, was vacant until Stein Mart moved in.
 In 2013, Furniture Warehouse moved into the former original Stein Mart location.

-Steve and Barry's opened in October 2006, occupying approximately 48000 sqft on the second level, which includes the second level of the former T.J.
+Steve & Barry's opened in October 2006, occupying approximately 48000 sqft on the second level, which includes the second level of the former T.J.
 Maxx space and the virtually empty food court, as well as several storefronts.
 The few tenants that had remained in the food court, including Chick-Fil-A, have since re-located within the mall.
 On 18 September 2006, Chick-fil-A held its grand-reopening in a new location on the upper level, after a soft reopening on 16 September.

 Kroger, an outparcel, finished renovating its interior and exterior; its new front was meant to "better highlight the company's selection of fresh foods."
 The renovations were also in anticipation of a Ukrops opening in 2007 a short distance away.